Date of Award

 Recommendations for further research are included based on an analysis of the data revealed in this study.
 Disaggregation of the data in this study determined support is successful in reducing the attrition rate for beginning teachers in the school system.

 Mingo, Adriane Lenette Watkins, "Evaluating the Impact of the Beginning Teacher Induction Program on the Retention Rate of Beginning Teachers" (2012).
 Education Theses, Dissertations and Projects.
-Paper 67.
+67.

 Curriculum and Social Inquiry Commons, Educational Administration and Supervision Commons, Educational Assessment, Evaluation, and Research Commons, Educational Leadership Commons, Educational Psychology Commons, Teacher Education and Professional Development Commons